Sciensano-Healthdata/HdBe-FHIR-R4-CBB/guides/HdBe-R4-CBB/Home/Guidance/GeneralGuidanceCBB.page.md

 The consequences of this diversity for the providers and collectors of this data include reduced efficiency in the registration and processing of the information (a lot of manual data cleaning, retyping and mapping), real privacy risks and the scattered deployment of IT resources and people for the same tasks.
 Moreover, this context is not motivating for the (highly skilled) employees involved in these data collections (both among the data providers and the researchers).
 Finally, this situation leads to a high (direct and indirect) financial commitment on the part of data providers, the researchers and their clients.

-The healthdata.be team opted to align the standardization of these so-called "real world data" projects with the clinical context (instead of starting from the research context) and to look for an information architecture that can be technically implemented in the various applications used in the Belgian healthcare landscape.
+The healthdata.be team opted to align the standardization of these so-called "real world data" projects with the clinical context (instead of starting from the research context) and to look for an information architecture that can be technically implemented in the varwhenious applications used in the Belgian healthcare landscape.

 One of the initiatives studied by the healthdata.be team is the “Registration at the source” project of the Dutch University Medical Centers (UMCs), united in the Dutch Federation of University Medical Centers (NFU).
 Within this initiative, which is supported by the National ICT Institute in Healthcare (NICTIZ), it was decided to work together in the field of standardization of healthcare data.
 The result of this collaboration is a set of so-called “Zorginformatiebouwstenen” (or Clinical Building Blocks).
 These Dutch Zorginformatiebouwstenen are reviewed and adapted to the national landscape by the healthdata.be team and their stakeholders.
 Next to the zibs, the Belgian governmental eHealth organization forms a strong basis in the adaptation.
 The results are "Clinical Building Blocks" (CBB) also called "logical data models' published here as FHIR logical models.
 FHIR has the capability to use the conformance infrastructure (like StructureDefinitions, ValueSets etc) to produce logical models and provides various benefits because the definitions are computable.